samuel-craig/ABC_cakile/Laboratory_log.md

 ![[Scenario Diagram: *C. edentula, Pool A, scenario 2]](https://raw.githubusercontent.com/samuel-craig/ABC_cakile/main/Output/edentula_A/edentula_pool_A_scenario_choice/edentula_Pool_A_scenario_2.png)

+- Note: the only difference between scenario 2 and scenario 8 in edentula pool A is the presence of a ghost population diverging from Nova Scotia sometime prior to the invasion of Australia (prior interval allows paramter tgst to vary between 177-10,000 years ago.)
+Does this imply the presence of a unsampled/ghost population in Nova Scotia?
+What we can say is that in either case, the scenario selected always involves an invasion consisting of a population of Nova Scotian origin.
-- Showed almost identical overall prior error rate whether conducted with 4 x 10^4 (0.192751) or 2 x 10^4  datasets per scenario (0.19569).
+- Simulations showed almost identical overall prior error rate whether conducted with 4 x 10^4 (0.192751) or 2 x 10^4  datasets per scenario (0.19569).
 - However class-specific error rates were higher using 2 x 10^4 per scenario.
 - Model 2 (selected under the 2 x 10^4  datasets per scenario) has a class-specific error rate of ~23%, while scenario 8 (selected under the 4 x 10^4 datasets per scenario) has a class-specific error rate of ~3%
 ----